Why do we celebrate Jesus’ birth on December 25?

 There are two major theories of the origin of these dates: one with pagan roots, and one with Christian roots.

 The most commonly accepted theory is that the date was chosen, perhaps by Emperor Constantine, to divert the attention from pagan holidays.
-Emperor Aurelian had established a pegan winter solstice festival on December 25, 274, and he probably dedicated a temple to the sun god on that date.
-Egyptians celebrated the birthday of the son god Aion on January 6.
-Many people contend that Christmas should not be celebrated because of this possible connection to pagan origins.
+Emperor Aurelian had established a pagan winter solstice festival on December 25, 274, and he probably dedicated a temple to the sun god on that date.
+The birth of the Persian god Mithras, identified with the sun, was celebrated on December 25.
+Egyptians celebrated the birthday of the sun god Aion on January 6.
+Many people contend that Christmas should not be celebrated because of this possible connection to these pagan origins.
 Ironically, some of these same people will themselves seek to replace the pagan celebration of Halloween with a Harvest Festival at their churches, in much the same way as they claim the early Christians celebrated Jesus’ birth to replace a pagan holiday.

 Thomas J. Talley, in his book, The Origins of the Liturgical Year, argues that the dates of both December 25 and January 6 can be explained from Christian origins.
 In rabbinic thought, it was common to remember the conception and death day of patriarchs on the same day.
 By putting Jesus’ conception on the Jewish day of 14 Nisan (March 25 on the Western calendar and April 6 on the Eastern calendar), His birth nine months later would be either December 25 (according to the Western calendar) or January 6 (according to the Eastern calendar).
 Thus the birth of Christ could have been set “without reference to pagan public celebrations,” says Talley.